1 of 2 shuttered Earth Fare supermarkets in Charleston area could soon reopen

 “The customers that loved Earth Fare wanted it back,” Talley said.

-At its peak, the chain had 55 locations, including six in South Carolina, but slower-than-expected sales at its more recently opened locations helped put it into a credit crunch, Talley said.
+At its peak, the chain had 55 locations, including six in South Carolina, but slower-than-expected sales at its more recently opened sites helped put it into a credit crunch, Talley said.

 “They ran out of cash,” Talley said.